 Volunteers are responsible for maintaining the confidentiality of all proprietary or privileged information to which they are exposed while serving as a volunteer.
-Information, both verbal and written, regarding clients, volunteers and employees is to be kept confidential at all times and not to be discussed with anyone other than the appropriate City of Boulder staff members.
+Information, both verbal and written, regarding clients, volunteers and employees is to be always kept confidential and not to be discussed with anyone other than the appropriate City of Boulder staff members.
 Failure to maintain confidentiality may result in disciplinary action or termination of the volunteer's relationship with the city.